Rodolfombc/cicd-projects/my-java-gradle-app/README.md

 # my-java-gradle-app

 Repository containing a working example of GitHub Actions for a Java 11 with Gradle project.
+This workflow deploys the app to an Elastic Beanstalk environment.

 This Java project was created with [Spring Initializr](https://start.spring.io/)